microsoft/microsoft-ui-xaml-specs/active/Breadcrumb/Breadcrumb.md

 ## V1/V2 Breadcrumb

 The work for Breadcrumb has been scoped to V1 and V2 stages of the API.
-In V1 Breadcrumb no chevrons are interactable to show children.
+In V1 the nodes have no option to open a drop-down menu, typically used to show the node's siblings.
-V2 Breadcrumb will add functionality to have flyouts from chevrons for every node, to view children of that node.
+V2 will add this.
 This spec focuses on V1 Breadcrumb, but keeping in mind that V1 is positioned in a way to have V2 features smoothly added later.

 # API Pages

-## Breadcrumb
+## Breadcrumb class

 Represents a control that shows a list of items, typically the navigation trail to the current location.

 ### Examples

-The following example code creates a simple Breadcrumb control with three nodes:
+The following example code creates a simple Breadcrumb control with three nodes.
+When there is not enough width to display the whole control, the leading nodes are replaced with a node that the user can click on, opening the missing nodes in a flyout menu.

 ![Breadcrumb with nodes: Home, Documents, Design, Northwind, Images.
 The app is resized so that the Breadcrumb crumbles - then, clicking the ellipsis reveals the crumbled Home and Documents nodes](images/Breadcrumb_crumbling_flyout.gif)